hzqtc/fmd/README.md

 * faster performance
 * when the network is down, playing local songs without any network connection should be desirable

-The local music channel is also the fall-back channel if network becomes unavailable i.e. when `fmc` is unable to retrieve any playlists for the online channels it will switch to the local channel instead.
+The local music channel is also the fall-back channel if network becomes unavailable i.e. when `fmc` is unable to retrieve any playlists for the online channels.

-Aside from these things the local music channel is almost identical to any online channel.
+Aside from these things the local channel is almost identical to any online channel.

-To use the local music channel though, you need to have a ID3 tag parser.
+To use the local channel though, you need to have a ID3 tag parser.
 I've written [one](eyeD3f) and included in this repo.